umireon/chattalker/README.md

 # ChatTalker
-Chat message talker on Twitch for OBS and so on
+Chat message talker on Twitch and YouTube for OBS and so on.

 [![ChatTalker Logo](/src/icon.png "ChatTaler Logo")](https://chattalker.web.app/)